Technigo/project-survey/README.md

 Another major issue was the error when using emojis in the drop down menu, when using aria-labels the emoji did't display and if I didn't use it the page couldn't be uploaded on Netlify.
 Found a solution on Stack Overflow that you could use the emojis Unicode instead.

+If I had more time with this project I would have added a start page, a footer and make it possible to post the overview in a slack channel.

 ## View it live